 Today the Humanities Research Programme, led by Assistant Director, Dr Joanna Kostylo supports research by residential scholars and showcases the work of our own fellows, award holders and other international scholars.

-From October to June the BSR presents public lectures by our award holders and other invited speakers in the Humanities.
+From October to June the BSR presents public lectures by our award holders and other invited speakers.
 These are complemented by the talks, lectures and exhibitions offered as part of the Fine Arts and Architecture programmes.